sunmkim/lfc-tweet-analysis/README.md

 In the stream listener, as found in `streamer.py`, I'm specifically listening for tweets that contain the words 'liverpool', 'lfc', or 'liverpoolfc'.

 ## Arsenal-Liverpool Tweet Analysis (08/24/2015)
 My first game of analysis was the Arsenal-Liverpool game on August 24, played at the Emirates Stadium.
+The game ended in a goalless draw at 0-0.
 I started the live twitter stream right at kick-off, which was around 3:00pm EST. The stream was activated for the entirety of the game, and turned off at 4:53pm EST, a few minutes after the final whistle.
 Using the scripts from `graph.py` and `word_freq.py`, I had a time-series plot of the volume of tweets per minute with relevant key words, and a frequency distribution of the most common words found in my data.
 First, let us examine the time-twitter volume plot.

 ### Twitter volume per minute as a function of time
 Here is the graph of relevant tweets as a function of time: